jfxueX/Go/books/local/concurrency-in-go/ch03-gos-concurrency-building-blocks.md

 Indeed, because we omit the rest of the rest of the main function for simplicity, when we run this small example, it is almost certain that the program will finish executing before the goroutine hosting the call to `sayHello` is ever started.
-As a result, you won’t see the word“hello” printed to `stdout`.
+As a result, you won’t see the word “hello” printed to `stdout`.
 You could put a `time.Sleep` after you create the goroutine, but recall that this doesn’t actually create a join point, only a race condition.
 If you recall [Chapter 1][4], you increase the probability that the goroutine will